 All children have times when they are angry and defiant.
 Many children begin to express these emotions during their second year.
-It is a normal part of a child's urge to take charge of his or her life.
+It is a normal part of a child's urge to take charge of their life.
 However, your child may act out in ways that puzzle or frighten you.
 It can be very painful to see your child bullying other children or becoming violent.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Contact your doctor or nurse call line if:
+Contact your doctor or nurse advice line if:

 - You want tips on helping your child control their behaviour.

 - You would like to see a behaviour counsellor.

 Where can you learn more?